Dimitar Anakiev: Biography

 He completed his medical training at the Faculty of Medicine at University of Niš in Niš, Serbia, in 1986 and worked for seven years as a medical doctor.
 He resided in Slovenia, beginning in 1987, but shortly thereafter and without warning found himself among the victims of administrative ethnic cleansing ("Erased"), the result of secret illegal action enacted 26 February 1992 by the democratic Slovenian government one year after the disintegration of the state of Yugoslavia.
 For 10 years Anakiev was compelled to live without personal documents (such as passport or personal identification), rendering him an invisible prisoner of the Slovenian democracy.
 At this point he purchased a small video camera and began his film career, in an attempt to make himself and other marginal Balkan people visible.
 The success of his films (including winning the Slovenian national film award) has made it possible for Anakiev to continue filmmaking as a producer, director and writer.
 His company, Dimitar Anakiev Films s.p.-DAF (now Anakiev Production) specializes in socially engaged films of the Balkans in the post-communist era.
 Anakiev is a founding member of the Slovenian Director Guild, and a member of the Slovenian Filmmaker Association.

+He is a member of the Society of Writers and Literary Translators of Niš.